Objectives | Admission and Transition | Academic Standing | Application | Spartan Accelerated Graduate Education (SAGE)

 Step 1A Department Evaluation and Admission to the SAGE Program

 Advisor Responsibilities: Complete the SAGE Program Worksheet (formerly Career Academic Planner) from the beginning of the student’s academic career (including degree applicable transfer units).
 The student must be advised using the SAGE Scholars Program Student Worksheet which should be reviewed and updated each semester.
 Students should consider applying for their undergraduate degree upon completion of 85 units.
-Advisors should review the review SAGE Advisor Information and SAGE Scholars Process.
+Advisors should review the SAGE Advisor Information and SAGE Scholars Process.

 Step 2 Transition into Graduate Classified Standing & Advance to Candidacy

 Advisor Responsibilities: During the semester in which a student expects to complete at least 120-degree applicable units, SAGE Scholars must complete Step 2.
 The graduate advisor will prepare the SAGE Program Worksheet to upload when filling out the Step 2 SAGE Transition form.
-Advisors should review the review SAGE Advisor Information and SAGE Scholars Process.
+Advisors should review the SAGE Advisor Information and SAGE Scholars Process.